 **Please note that a cover letter is required to be considered for this position**

-The National Academies of Sciences, Engineering, and Medicine seek to recruit an associate director for corporate and foundation relations who will report to the director of corporate and foundation relations and work with the director to plan, implement, and coordinate effective strategies and approaches to corporations and foundations to support programs and activities across the National Academies’ complex.
-The associate director should be comfortable with identifying, cultivating and soliciting gifts and grants in the six and seven figure range; and must be able to work effectively with program staff, executive leadership, volunteers, and development staff in planning and implementing approaches as well as with corporate and foundation officers in seeking grants and gifts.
+The Associate Director of Corporate and Foundation Relations will work with the Director to plan, implement, and coordinate effective strategies and approaches to corporations/foundations to support programs and activities across the National Academies.
+This individual should be comfortable with identifying, cultivating and soliciting gifts and grants in the six and seven figure range.
+The incumbent must be able to work effectively with internal stakeholders in planning and implementing approaches as well as external stakeholders in seeking grants and gifts.

-2. Manage a portfolio of corporate and foundation prospects and travel to meet with prospects.
+- Manage a portfolio of corporate and foundation prospects and travel to meet with prospects.

-4. Prepares briefing materials for calls on corporate and foundation prospects by National Academies’ leadership.
+- Prepare briefing materials for calls on corporate and foundation prospects by National Academies’ leadership.

-9. Assists in the recommendation and implementation of new ideas and opportunities for fund raising growth, particularly as it relates to corporate and foundation sources.
+- Assist in the recommendation and implementation of new ideas and opportunities for fund raising growth, particularly as it relates to corporate and foundation sources.

-Ability to conceptualize, plan, and implement a programmatic approach to building relationships and securing philanthropic support including: setting realistic goals, developing strategies for prospects, prioritizing activities, asking for gifts and grants, and orchestrating the involvement of volunteers and staff.
+- Ability to conceptualize, plan, and implement a programmatic approach to building relationships and securing six and seven figure philanthropic grants including: setting realistic goals, developing strategies for prospects, prioritizing activities, asking for gifts and grants, and orchestrating the involvement of volunteers and staff.